hui-w/foto-studio/README.md

 # foto-studio
 A set of desktop applications for photos management

-Created with C#, Windows Form, WPF
+Created with C#, Windows Form and WPF

 ## Download